Bar, Career and Co-Curricular Questions

 Eligibility to sit for a particular state bar exam varies from state to state.
 Completion of the LLM degree in itself does not guarantee eligibility to take a bar examination.
 Moreover, the LLM Program is not intended as a preparation course for any state’s bar exam.

-A large number of Penn LLM students sit for state bar exams, typically New York, every year immediately after they graduate.
+A large number of Penn Carey LLM students sit for state bar exams, typically New York, immediately after they graduate.
 LLM students must familiarize themselves with the requirements of the bar exam they wish to take.
 That being said, we endeavor to stay abreast of changes in bar requirements and make every effort we can to support the students who wish to take a bar exam.

 For information on taking the PA Bar Exam, please click here.